Gemalto has been awarded the contract to supply a new generation of

 In other UK markets, Gemalto UK Ltd is a major player

-financial cards to many UK Banks and Building Societies –all cards are personalized in one of our two centers in the South of England.
-The company offers services to Banks that enable them to offer their customers a more differentiated serviced such as placing their own picture on a card and receiving there PIN by SMS, Web or an App.
-Gemalto also supplies a number of hardware and software solutions to Banks and other businesses aimed at fraud prevention, encryption of data and protection of the IPR of our customers.
+- In the supply of financial cards to many UK Banks and Building Societies –all cards are personalized in one of our two centers in the South of England.
+The company offers products and services to Banks that enable them to offer their customers a more differentiated product such as high-end metal cards or services such as placing their pictures on a card and receiving there PIN by SMS, Web or an App.
+Gemalto also supplies several hardware and software solutions to Banks and other businesses aimed at fraud prevention, encryption of data and protection of the IPR of our customers.

-- as a major supplier to the telecom industry where it supplies SIM cards to many Mobile Network operators and Virtual Mobile Network Operators.
-Next generation technologizes including On Demand Connectivity, Over the Air Activation of phones and eSIMs are also provided in the United Kingdom.
+- As a major supplier to the telecom industry where it supplies SIM cards to many Mobile Network operators and Virtual Mobile Network Operators.
+Next-generation technologies including On-Demand Connectivity, Over the Air Activation of phones and eSIMs, are also provided in the United Kingdom.

 - In transport.
 Gemalto supplies

-contactless transport cards to a number of transport of authorities in the UK.
+contactless transport cards to many transport authorities in the UK.

 Actively supporting Charities

-Gemalto are also aware of their responsibility to the community and our offices work with local and National charities supporting both financially and by staff given time to attend and support these charities in the field.
+Gemalto is also aware of their responsibility to the community.
+Our offices work with local and national charities supporting both financially and by staff with time to attend and support these charities in the field.